-The California Department of Education School Facilities Planning Division has developed specific guidelines that address the location of schools in relationship to electrical transmission lines.
-Any part of the school site must be a minimum of 100-feet from the edge of an easement for a 50 to 133 kV line.
+The California Department of Education School Facilities Planning Division has developed specific guidelines that address the location of schools relative to electrical transmission lines.
+Any part of the school site must be a minimum of 100-feet from the edge of an easement for a 50 to 133 kV line, and 150-feet from the edge of an easement for a 230 kV line.